j1mc/chicagolug-website/README.md

 (Assumes you have Pip, virtualenv and virtualenvwrapper installed).

     git clone http://gitorious.org/chicagolug-org/chicagolug-flask
-    # Yes, the primary code-host is gitorious.org.
+    # Yes, gitorious.org is the primary code-host.
 Github is just a mirror.
     cd chicagolug-flask
     virtualenv venv
     source venv/bin/activate